Mid Cheshire Ridge

-The Mid Cheshire Ridge is a range of low sandstone hills which stretch north to south through Cheshire in North West England.
+The Mid Cheshire Ridge, sometimes referred to as the Cheshire Sandstone Ridge, is a range of low sandstone hills which stretch north to south through Cheshire in North West England.
 The ridge is discontinuous, with the hills forming two main blocks, north and south of the "Beeston Gap".
 The main mass of those to the south are known as the Peckforton Hills; the larger group of hills to the north do not have a collective name.
+The Cheshire Sandstone Ridge was shortlisted for AONB designation in 2021.

 Significant summits

 The ridge attains its highest elevation at Raw Head in the Peckforton Hills, some 227 m above sea level.
 Other significant summits and the parishes within which they lie, are from north to south: